anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 {{uc2figure}} shows the relations between the following main components:

-* Pledge: Is expected to respond with the necessary data objects for bootstrapping to the Registrar-Agent.
+* Pledge: Is expected to respond with the necessary data objects for bootstrapping to a Registrar-Agent.
   The protocol used between the pledge and the Registrar-Agent is assumed to be HTTP(S) in the context of this document.
   Any other protocol can be used as long as it supports the exchange of the necessary artifacts.
   This includes CoAP or protocols to be used over Bluetooth or NFC connections.
   A pledge acting as server leads to the following differences compared to BRSKI {{!RFC8995}}:

-  * The pledge no longer initiates bootstrapping, but is discovered and triggered by the Registrar-Agent as defined in {{discovery_uc2_ppa}}.
+  * The pledge no longer initiates bootstrapping, but is discovered and triggered by a Registrar-Agent as defined in {{discovery_uc2_ppa}}.
-  * The pledge offers additional endpoints as defined in {{pledge_component}}, so that the Registrar-Agent can request data required for bootstrapping the pledge.
+  * The pledge offers additional endpoints as defined in {{pledge_component}}, so that a Registrar-Agent can request data required for bootstrapping the pledge.
-  * The pledge includes additional data in the PVR, which is provided and signed by the Registrar-Agent as defined in {{tpvr}}.
+  * The pledge includes additional data in the PVR, which is provided and signed by a Registrar-Agent as defined in {{tpvr}}.
     This allows the registrar to identify with which Registrar-Agent the pledge was in contact (see {{agt_prx}}).
   * The artifacts exchanged between the pledge and the registrar via the Registrar-Agent are authenticated self-contained objects (i.e., signature-wrapped artifacts).

-* Registrar-Agent: Is a new component defined in {{agent_component}} that provides a store and forward communication path to exchange data objects between the pledge and the domain registrar.
+* Registrar-Agent: Is a new component defined in {{agent_component}} that provides a store and forward communication path to exchange data objects between the pledge and a domain registrar.
-  This is for situations in which the domain registrar is not directly reachable by the pledge, which may be due to a different technology stacks or due to missing connectivity.
+  This is for situations in which a domain registrar is not directly reachable by the pledge, which may be due to a different technology stacks or due to missing connectivity.
   A Registrar-Agent acting as client leads to the following new aspects:

   * The order of exchanges in the BRSKI-PRM call flow is different from that in BRSKI {{!RFC8995}}, as the Registrar-Agent can trigger one or more pledges and collects the PVR and PER artifacts simultaneously as defined in {{exchanges}}.